[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 arn:aws:network-firewall:ap-northeast-1:<ACCOUNT_ID>:stateful-rulegroup/allow-brave

-Next, we add the rule group we created to the policy created with CDK (brave-egress-policy).
+Next, we add the rule group we created to the policy created by CDK (brave-egress-policy).

-Since Network Firewall only uses rules linked to a policy, the permission only becomes effective after this linking.
+Since Network Firewall only actually uses rules associated with a policy, the allow rule only becomes effective after this association.

 The current UpdateToken is required for the update.
-This is a passphrase indicating "the policy you currently have is the latest version," and by including it when sending, you can safely overwrite without conflicting with other operations.
-Let's obtain it in advance.
+This is a passphrase indicating "the policy I have right now is the latest version," and by including it when sending, you can safely overwrite without conflicting with other operations.
+Let's retrieve it first.

 TOKEN=$(aws network-firewall describe-firewall-policy \